guzzle/RingPHP/docs/client_middleware.rst

 -------------------

 You can change a response as it's returned from a middleware.
-Remember that responses returned from an adapter (including middleware) must implement ``GuzzleHttp\Ring\Future\FutureArrayInterface``.
+Remember that responses returned from an handler (including middleware) must implement ``GuzzleHttp\Ring\Future\FutureArrayInterface``.
 In order to be a good citizen, you should not expect that the responses returned through your middleware will be completed synchronously.
 Instead, you should use the